Showing posts with label poverty. Show all posts

 Regardless what the race, color, or ethnicity of the urban ghetto dweller is … the incidence of violence in the urban ghetto is a universal fact.
 It is instead the crushing, de-humanizing impact of urban ghetto poverty that creates a seedbed for violence.

 In most global urban ghettos, the poor are also predominantly immigrants or migrants.
-One could even argue that Black Americans are still to a large extent immigrants (forced) who have not been successfully assimilated into the larger culture.
+One could even argue that Black Americans are still to a large extent immigrants (forced) because they have not been successfully assimilated into important aspects of the larger culture.
 This aggravates the crushing impact of the urban ghetto because people also feel, with good reason, that they are not welcomed, that they have no place in the larger society.

 Maya Angelou, in her book Wouldn’t Take Nothing for My Journey Now, says that the children of the ghetto are the way they are because they do not experience caring, self-respect, and courtesy in the home.
 That has much validity, but that experience itself is in turn the product of poverty and the soul-crushing life of the urban ghetto.